nikhil-kulk/solvio/QUICK_START.md

 # Quick Start

 This example covers the most basic use-case - collection creation and basic vector search.
-For additional information please refer to the [API documentation](https://solvio.github.io/solvio/redoc/index.html).
+For additional information please refer to the [API documentation](https://api.solvio.tech/).

-You can also try all Solvio REST API in our [Swagger UI](https://ui.solvio.tech/).

 ## Docker 🐳